-The pharmacy had written procedures that covered the safe dispensing of higher-risk medicines including anti-coagulants, methotrexate, insulin and lithium.
-But there was no written procedure for dispensing valproate.
-The team members identified people in the at-risk group taking valproate, and they supplied the appropriate written advice to these people when necessary.
-Staff members checked if two specialists had agreed to initiate new patients in the at-risk group on valproate and they supplied full packs of this medication.
-Staff did not know to remind these patients about their annual review with their specialist, but the RP agreed to review this requirement with the team.
+The pharmacy had written procedures that covered the safe dispensing of higher-risk medicines including anti-coagulants, methotrexate, insulin, lithium and valproate.

+Team members supplied full packs of valproate to at-risk patients taking this medication.
+The valproate written procedure did not include that team members verify that two specialists had agreed to initiate new patients in the at-risk group on valproate.
+Staff reminded these patients about their annual review with their specialist, but no corresponding record was kept.